Census Dots

 Native American/Other

-Of the 1,466 places in Illinois, New Holland is the 1100th most populous.
+New Holland is ranked the 1185th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Holland was ranked the 1100th most populous place in the 2020 Census.

 New Holland's White Population